-Iron ore mineral reserves and resources
+Iron ore mineral resources and reserves

-In 2021, operating income and net sales of Ternium's mining segment represented 3.6% and 3.3% of the Company's consolidated operating income and consolidated net sales, respectively.
-As of December 31, 2021, the property, plant and equipment value of Ternium's mining segment represented 6.0% of the Company's consolidated property, plant and equipment value.
+In 2022, net sales of Ternium's mining segment represented 2.5% of the Company's consolidated net sales.
+As of December 31, 2022, the property, plant and equipment value of Ternium's mining segment represented 6.3% of the Company's consolidated property, plant and equipment value.
 None of our iron ore mines is considered to be material on an individual basis.

 The estimates of mineral resources and mineral reserves at our mines and projects have been prepared by qualified persons.
-The 2021 mineral resource and mineral reserve estimates at the Aquila and Las Palomas mining properties have been prepared by a qualified person who is employed by Ternium.
-SLR Consulting (Canada) Ltd. was contracted to audit the 2021 Mineral Resource and Mineral Reserve estimates for the Peña Colorada mine.
+The 2022 mineral resource and mineral reserve estimates at the Aquila and Palomas mining properties have been prepared by a qualified person who is employed by Ternium.
+The 2022 mineral resource and mineral reserve estimates for the Peña Colorada mine were audited by SLR Consulting (Canada) Ltd. In addition, external qualified professionals and companies collaborate with management to validate findings in relevant areas such as geotechnology, geology and mining design.